pyscaffold/pyscaffold/docs/faq.rst

 Is ``sdist`` considered deprecated:
     Not really.
-Packaging in Python is done in two stages: first the ``sdist`` is generate from the original source code and then the ``wheel`` is generated from the recently built ``sdist``.
+Packaging in Python is done in two stages: first the ``sdist`` is generated from the original source code and then the ``wheel`` is generated from the recently built ``sdist``.

     The ``sdist`` format is a platform-independent distribution but it may